readysettech/docs-old/docs/guides/check-snapshotting.md

 Since snapshotting can take between a few minutes to several hours, depending on the size of your dataset, ReadySet gives you a few ways to check the snapshotting status:

-- [Check overall status](#use-a-sql-command): You can use a custom SQL command to check the overall snapshotting status of tables.
+- [Check overall status](#use-a-sql-command): Run a custom SQL command to check the overall snapshotting status of tables.
-- [Track detailed progress](#check-log-messages): You can check log messages to track the snapshotting progress and estimated time remaining for each table.
+- [Track detailed progress](#check-log-messages): Check log messages to track the snapshotting progress and estimated time remaining for each table.

 ## Check overall status